The before-and-after photos of Dr. Larsen's actual patients showcase the kind of results he consistently achieves.

 Atlanta, GA 30342

-Breast reconstruction is an integral part of a woman's breast cancer treatment, and often one of the final steps in her fight against cancer.
-The procedure is performed when one or both breasts are removed due to breast cancer or another disease.
-The latest reconstructive surgery techniques, along with advanced medical devices, have made it possible for plastic surgeons like Dr. Larsen to reconstruct the breasts in a way that comes close to matching the form and appearance of a natural breast.
+Breast reconstruction is an integral part of a woman's breast cancer treatment.
+Dr. Alan Larsen explains your breast reconstruction options at our Atlanta practice so you can make an informed decision.
+Breast reconstruction is performed when one or both breasts are removed after a breast cancer diagnosis, or if you are at a high risk for developing breast cancer.
+The latest reconstructive surgery techniques, along with advanced medical devices, have made it possible for plastic surgeons like Dr. Larsen to reconstruct the breasts in a way that comes close to matching the form and appearance of natural breasts.

 Jennifer, a breast cancer survivor, underwent a bilateral nipple sparing mastectomy with Dr. Scott Timbert, and bilateral breast reconstruction with Dr. Alan Larsen.
 The breast reconstruction performed is a nipple sparing technique developed by these experienced surgeons for women with larger breasts called the "peek-a-boo" procedure.